kriasoft/isomorphic-style-loader/README.md

 CSS of the unmounted components will be removed from the DOM.

-Then on client-side use [hydrate](https://reactjs.org/docs/react-dom.html#hydrate) to make your application interactive:
+Then on client-side use [hydrate](https://reactjs.org/docs/react-dom.html#hydrate) to make your markup interactive:

 ```js
 import React from 'react'